48. BIMS data management guidelines¶

 Identify individuals who may have data to share.
 Where possible, electronic data should be sourced directly from individuals, as this saves significant time during data consolidation.

-Whilst abiotic data are not the main currency for FBIS, it is extremely useful to provide associated abiotic data when these have been collected concurrently with biotic data.
+Whilst abiotic data are not the main currency for BIMS, it is extremely useful to provide associated abiotic data when these have been collected concurrently with biotic data.
 For this reason, a number of abiotic spatial layers may be served, and a number of abiotic parameters may be included in the Data Upload Templates.
 These include aspects related to sampling method and effort, abundance, habitat/biotope, flow and physico-chemistry.
-Abiotic data associated with biodiversity data are included in the 32.4.2 Data Upload Templates.
+Abiotic data associated with biodiversity data are included in the 48.4.2 Data Upload Templates.
 Examples are given below.
 These abiotic factors may need to be adapted depending on the taxonomic group being dealt with – for example bird abiotic data may need different habitat related attributes.
 These can easily be added in the administration section.
+See further details in the document: Managing BIMS Admin tables.

 - Sampling method